Drinking Fennel Seed Water for Weight Loss

 - Overnight steeping.

-- If possible, use distilled water, the purest form of water.
+- If possible, use distilled water.

 - For beginners, consider starting out with a smaller dose of seeds by using half the amount in the recipe.
 Work your way up as you get used to it.

-How to Make Fennel Seed Water
+How to Make Fennel Water (Overnight Brewing Method)

 How Much Should I Drink?